Call 1800 Respect

 Rotarians and our Partner Groups Walked for RESPECT again

-10.30am - Everyone had arrived in Elder Park
+10.30am - Everyone arrives in Elder Park

 To flag YOUR group's interest in being a part of the 2025 Walk for Respect, get in early by emailing Chair@WalkForRespect.au